-- (1) This section applies to a direction or guideline given under the repealed regulation, section 4(1),16 and in force immediately before the commencement. - (2) To the extent the direction or guideline relates to a function or power given to the relevant principal, teacher or other person under the Act, the direction or guideline is taken to be a direction or guideline given under section 4(1). - (3) In this section-
+- (1) This section applies to a direction or guideline given under the repealed regulation, section 4(1), and in force immediately before the commencement. - (2) To the extent the direction or guideline relates to a function or power given to the relevant principal, teacher or other person under the Act, the direction or guideline is taken to be a direction or guideline given under section 4(1). - (3) In this section-

-relevant principal, teacher or other person means the principal, teacher or other person to whom the direction or guideline was given under the repealed regulation, section 4(1).
+Section 28 (Application for mature age student notice) of the Act relevant principal, teacher or other person means the principal, teacher or other person to whom the direction or guideline was given under the repealed regulation, section 4(1).